 Four child family: $4552 (includes a 100% discount for 4th child)

-School fees levels will be notified via a statement at the start of the year.
+School fees are billed quarterly via a statement at the start of each term.

 Payments can be made by negotiation in any of the following ways:

 - By regular weekly, fortnightly or monthly installments, to be finalised by the end of the school year.